-The speaker object is used to give sound in the 3D View.
-After adding the object, the various settings can be changed in the Properties editor.
+The speaker object is used to give sound in the 3D Viewport.
+After adding the object, the various settings can be changed in the Properties.

 The 데이터블록 메뉴(data-block menu) for loading audio files.
 There are two properties you can check when loading a sound:

 This means the whole sound will be decoded and the raw audio data will be buffered in memory, which results in faster playback, but uses quite a lot of memory.
 So this should be used for short sound effects that get played more often, but not for longer audio files such as music.

 For any 3D audio or panning effects the sound source has to be single channel, otherwise it’s assumed that the 3D audio and panning information is already present in the multichannel file.
 Enable this if you want to use those effects for a file with multiple channels.